2026 Horizon League men's basketball tournament

-The 2026 Horizon League Men's Basketball Tournament will be the final event of the 2025–26 men's basketball season for the Horizon League.
-It will be held from March 2–10, 2026; play-in and first-round games will be played at the home courts of the higher seeds, with all remaining games at Corteva Coliseum in Indianapolis.
-The winner will receive the conference's automatic berth into the NCAA Tournament.
-The tournament is sponsored by Barbasol for the fourth consecutive year.
+The 2026 Horizon League Men's Basketball Tournament was the final event of the 2025–26 men's basketball season for the Horizon League.
+It was held from March 2–10, 2026; play-in and first-round games were played at the home courts of the better seeds, with all remaining games held at Corteva Coliseum in Indianapolis, Indiana.
+The winner, Wright State, received the conference's automatic berth into the NCAA Tournament.
+The tournament was sponsored by Barbasol for the fourth consecutive year.

-The tournament will adopt a new format in 2026; instead of a traditional 11-team bracket with reseeding after each round, the new format includes a play-in for the bottom two teams by conference record, then a ten-team first round on campus sites.
-The five winners then advance to the final three rounds at Corteva Coliseum.
-The bottom two teams by seeding play in the second round, while the remaining three teams are reseeded into the semifinals, with the winners advancing to the finals.
+The tournament adopted a new format in 2026; instead of a traditional eleven-team single elimination bracket, the new format included reseeding after each round.
+The event started on campus sites with a play-in round for the bottom two teams (by conference record), followed by a ten-team first round.
+The five remaining teams then advanced to the final three rounds held at Corteva Coliseum.
+The bottom two teams by seeding played in the second round, while the other three teams were forwarded into the semifinals, with those winners advancing to the final.

 Seeds

-All of the teams in the conference will participate in the tournament, with the bottom two teams starting in the play-in round.
-The bracket is reset after each round so that the lowest remaining seed always plays the highest.
+All of the teams in the league participated in the tournament, with the bottom two teams starting in the play-in round.
+The bracket was reset after each round so that the highest remaining seed always played the lowest.